Akash-Sundar/Sensor-Fusion-using-UKF/README.md

 <img src="media/ukf_highway_tracked.gif" width="700" height="400" />

-I have implemented Unscented Kalman Filter to estimate the state of multiple cars on a highway using noisy lidar and radar measurements.
-RMSE values are lower that the tolerance.
+UKF has been used to estimate the state of multiple cars on a highway using noisy lidar and radar measurements.
+RMSE values are lower than set tolerance.

 <img src="media/ukf_highway.png" width="700" height="400" />